pld/pld.github.io/about/index.md

 # About

-I am a researcher and Entrepreneur specializing in Computer Science and Artificial Intelligence.
+I am a researcher and entrepreneur specializing in computer science and artificial intelligence.

 I am specifically interested in search, learning, and data mining using recent research in information retrieval, machine learning, and natural language